jaanhvee-gif/ai-tools-setup-log/research/playbook.md

 These principles are used to make decisions when different strategies conflict.

 ---
 ### 1. Content should be built from real execution, not theory

 Content performs better when it is based on real experiences, lessons, and outcomes rather than abstract advice.

 In the video, Adam Robinson shares lessons from building multiple SaaS companies, using real examples like scaling to $25M ARR and launching new products.
 The content is structured around lived experience, not theory.

+“Ideas don’t matter.
+Execution is everything.” :contentReference[oaicite:0]{index=0}

 This increases credibility and trust, especially in B2B SaaS where the audience values proof over opinions.